 *Remember to put material “inside out” so when you flip it (in Step 9) the correct sides are on the outside (like when you make a pillow).

-Step 3: Line up piece A, B and elastic in corner and pin together on a diagonal
+Next,Step 3: Line up pieces A, B, and elastic in the corner and pin them together on a diagonal

-Step 4: Repeat on opposite corner
+Step 4: Repeat on the opposite corner

-Step 7: Repeat on bottom corner
+Step 7: Repeat on the bottom corner

 Now all 4 corners are pinned with elastic.

-Step 8: Start on one of the long sides in the middle, double back (I sew 5 stitches, reverse for 5 stitches, and sew another 5 stitches) and then go around the whole rectangle until you get back to the original side.
+Step 8: Start on one of the long sides in the middle, double back (I sew 5 stitches, reverse for 5 stitches, and sew another 5 stitches), and then go around the whole rectangle until you get back to the original side.
 Double back again about 2″ from where you started leaving a gap big enough to flip the piece inside out – or right side out.

 You can double back on each corner as you go around to reinforce the elastic in each corner.